appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 ### Description
 Web applications should never store sensitive user data (e.g., passwords, credit card numbers, session tokens) in browser storage mechanisms like local storage or session storage.
 However, if data is stored in browser storage it must be deleted when the user logs out.
 ### Rationale
 Browser storage is inherently accessible to client-side JavaScript, making it vulnerable to attacks like Cross-Site Scripting (XSS).
 Storing sensitive data here exposes it to potential theft or misuse by an attacker if they manage to inject malicious code.
-Sensitive data must be stored securely on the server-side.
 ### Audit